-Signs and Symptoms of a Urinary Tract Infection
+Common Symptoms of Urinary Tract Infection

 - A strong and persistent urge to urinate.
 One of the most common signs of a UTI is the sensation of urgency.
 The urge to urinate can return just moments after emptying the bladder.

-- This is a pain or stinging sensation while urinating.
+- Pain or stinging sensation while urinating.